 Service entity with a global network

-The Austrian Business Agency (ABA), a subsidiary of the Federal Ministry for Labour and Economy, works to make Austria attractive to international companies, top talents and film producers.
-With its three business areas INVEST in AUSTRIA, WORK in AUSTRIA and FILM in AUSTRIA, ABA consults and supports international companies, top talents and film producers at no cost on all issues concerning Austria as a business, research and work location and as a film location.
+As a subsidiary of the Federal Ministry of Labour and Economy (BMAW), the Austrian business location consultancy ABA strives to make Austria attractive to international companies, top talents and film producers.
+With its three business areas INVEST in AUSTRIA, WORK in AUSTRIA and FILM in AUSTRIA, ABA consults and supports international companies, skilled workers and film producers at no cost regarding all issues relating to the business, research and work location as well as to Austria as a film location.

 ABA as a comprehensive competence centre